 Check out our blog: What You Should Know About Treating Colorectal Cancer and Other GI Cancers

-If you or a loved one have been diagnosed with colorectal cancer, treatments are available locally in the Willamette Valley.
+If you or a loved one have been newly diagnosed with colorectal cancer, treatments are available locally in the Willamette Valley.
 Request an appointment at WVCI for a consultation with one of our oncologists.
 We also offer second opinions to help you feel comfortable with the treatment plan that’s been recommended.
-We have cancer centers conveniently located in Corvallis, Eugene, Lincoln City, and Florence to help meet your needs close to home.
+We have cancer centers conveniently located in Albany, Corvallis, Eugene, Lincoln City, Florence, and Newport, Oregon, to help meet your needs close to home.